NAV Logging

 the call (see 1st screenshot) is correspondingly simple.

-Since the log file is always stored locally (at least this is my recommendation), and preferably buffered on an SSD or at least RAM cache, logging does not delay the regular program flow.
+Since the log file is always stored locally (at least this is my recommendation), and preferably buffered on an SSD or at least RAM cache, logging does not usually delay the regular program flow.
 Typically, at least 15 log lines per millisecond can be expected.
-A single incorrectly set filter/key found as a result usually justifies several thousand log lines (from a runtime perspective).
+A single incorrectly set filter/key found in this way usually justifies several thousand log lines (from a runtime perspective).
+But of course it is also important to keep a sense of proportion here: If 10,000 log entries are quickly written to the log file by a loop, this does not leave the processing speed unaffected.
+How can it?
+Log entries, like any data processing, also cost time under Navision and Business Central 365 in the end... time!

-As the log function works so quickly and does not cause any other side effects in the system or the database server, inputs, file interfaces (what comes?
-What goes?), unusual calculations (does the expected result always come out?) etc. can be monitored in the long term without any problems.
+Since the log function works so quickly and does not cause any other side effects in the system or the database server, inputs, file interfaces (what comes?
+What goes?), unusual calculations (does the expected result always come out?) etc. can also be monitored in a Navision log file without any problems in the long term.

-And it is much quicker to notice in the log if an expected program code is not run at all, or too often, or in a non-optimal sequence.
+And in the Navision Log is noticed much more quickly if an expected program code is not run at all, or too often, or in a non-optimal sequence.
 Or sequences jump unexpectedly, e.g. because key fields have been modified.
 Unusually long runtimes (every find with more than 7 ms is too long!) also show incorrectly set filters/keys/query strategies at a glance.
-Endlessly long repetitions indicate pointless iterations - purely visually!
+Endlessly long repetitions indicate pointless iterations - easy to find visually in the Navision log!

 In this way, even complex issues can be quickly broken down into logical sub-blocks with comprehensible entry and exit states.